ibm-cloud-architecture/refarch-asset-analytics/README.md

 ## Deploying Cassandra
 There is no Cassandra helm chart currently delivered with ICP Helm catalog.
 We are using volume, service and statefuleset deployment files from the `deployments/cassandra` folder and the installation instructions are [here](./docs/cassandra/readme.md).
 We also describe the potential architecture decisions around deploying Cassandra for high availability.

+When the pods are up and running use the following commands to create the keyspace and tables.

 ## Deploying Kafka
 We are presenting different deployment models, all based on container: with docker, docker edge with local kubernetes for your development environment, IBM Cloud Private for dev or staging.
 See details [in this note](